 2012 was also a year of celebration as it was the 40th Anniversary of the organisation.

 The various DASH projects have the capacity to house over 50 people.
 We can do this thanks to the commitment and dedication of all DASH staff and volunteers, which currently comprises of a Voluntary Management Committee, eighteen paid staff and a number of volunteer workers.

-Forty five years after its foundation, DASH remains firmly committed to helping single homeless people and DASH staff work closely with these people to help them to achieve independent living or to remain in an existing tenancy.
+Since its foundation in 1972, DASH remains firmly committed to helping single homeless people and DASH staff work closely with these people to help them to achieve independent living or to remain in an existing tenancy.

 DASH is proud of a tradition where essential life changing chances are encouraged and supported.
 The organisation has evolved in to an efficient, professional, and supportive provider with specialist skills and resources aiding adaptation to increasing demands and ever-changing needs.